Plan de negocio apartamentos turisticos

 Here are some key questions you should ask yourself about your ideal guest:

-• This may seem silly to name a fictional person, but it will bring your customer analysis to life and help you imagine the buyer persona.
+• What’s their name?
+It may seem silly to name a fictional person, but it will bring your customer analysis to life and help you imagine the buyer persona.

-Keep going with questions like this until you’ve built an entire profile of the person, which will then help you understand their values and spending habits.
+Keep going with questions like this until you’ve built an entire profile of the person.
+This will then help you understand their values, spending habits, common complaints, and amenities they’ll be looking for.

 Step 7.
 Competitive analysis